Quotient-Space Diffusion Models: Background in Riemannian Geometry and Stochastic Calculus

-With the definition of a smooth manifold, we can define a continuous group with good properties. \begin{definition} A \textbf{Lie group} is a smooth manifold $\clG$ that is also a group with the property that the multiplication map $\clG\times\clG\to\clG, (g,h)\mapsto g\cdot h$ and the inversion map $\clG\to\clG, g\mapsto g^{-1}$ are both smooth. \end{definition} Define the left multiplication mapping $L_g(h) = g h$, which is introduced to differentiate $g$ as a Lie-group element and as an action on a group element.
-A vector field $\bfvv$ on $\clG$ is said to be left-invariant if it is invariant under all left multiplications, \ie $(L_g)_{*g'}(\bfvv_{g'}) = \bfvv_{gg'}$. \begin{definition} A Lie algebra is a real vector space $\frgg$ endowed with a map called the bracket $[\cdot,\cdot]:\frgg\times\frgg\to\frgg$ that satisfies the following properties for all $X,Y,Z\in \frgg$: \begin{itemize} \item Bilinearity: $\forall a,b\in\bbR$, \item Antisymmetry: $[X,Y]=-[Y,X]$; \item Jacobi Identity: $[X,[Y,Z]]+[Y,[Z,X]]+[Z,[X,Y]]=0$. \end{itemize} The Lie algebra of all smooth left-invariant vector fields on a Lie group $\clG$ is called the \textbf{Lie algebra of $\clG$}, which has the same dimension with $\clG$. \end{definition} \begin{example} The Lie algebra of the group $\SO(3)$, denoted by $\so(3)$, is given by all the 3-dimensional antisymmetric matrices $\so(3)=\{\bfA\in\bbR^{3\times3} \mid \bfA+\bfA\trs=\bfzro\}$. \end{example} Smooth manifold is a topological structure.
-If we want to define the "length of the velocity" and distance between two points on the manifold, a metric on the tangent space is required.
+A smooth manifold only has a topological structure.
+If we want to define concepts like the ``length of the velocity'' and distance between two points on the manifold, a metric on the tangent space is required.
 Such a metric endows the metric with an additional geometry structure.
 The formal definitions are as follows. \begin{definition} A \textbf{Riemannian metric} on a smooth manifold is a correspondence which associates to each point $p$ of $\clM$ an inner product $\lrangle{\cdot,\cdot}_x$ that varies smoothly on $\clM$.
 In other words, for any two smooth vector fields $\bfuu,\bfvv$, $\lrangle{\bfuu,\bfvv}$ is a smooth function on $\clM$.
 A smooth manifold with a given Riemannian metric is called a \textbf{Riemannian manifold}. \end{definition} To define the "difference" between tangent space at different points, we need to introduce a concept called affine connection. \begin{definition} An \textbf{affine connection} $\nabla$ on a Riemannian manifold is a mapping

 which is denoted by $(\bfuu,\bfvv)\to\nabla_\bfuu\bfvv$ which satisfies the following properties: \begin{itemize} \item $\nabla_\bfuu\bfvv$ is linear over $C^\infty(\clM)$ in $\bfuu$: $\forall f^{(1)},f^{(2)}\in C^\infty(\clM)$ and $\bfuu^{(1)},\bfuu^{(2)}\in\scX(\clM)$,